Turkey: Fresh arrest warrant for Osman Kavala, hours after acquittal | DW | 18.02.2020

-Istanbul prosecutors have issued a new arrest warrant for Osman Kavala, shortly after he was acquitted in the 2013 Istanbul protests trial in Gezi Park, the official Anadolu news agency reported.
+Istanbul prosecutors have issued a new arrest warrant for Osman Kavala, shortly after he was acquitted in the trial pertaining to the 2013 Istanbul protests in Gezi Park, the official Anadolu news agency reported.

-Turkish prosecutors have detained philanthropist Osman Kavala for alleged ties to the failed 2016 coup, according to Anadolu news agency.
+Turkish prosecutors have detained philanthropist Osman Kavala for alleged ties to the failed 2016 coup, according to the official Anadolu news agency.

 It happened just hours after a court acquitted him on separate, terrorism-related charges relating to the massive 2013 anti-government protests in Gezi Park.
-The court had ordered his release from jail after 840 days.
+The court had ordered his release from jail after 840 days in pre-trial detention.

 The Istanbul prosecutor's office said in a statement that it planned to appeal Tuesday's verdict of a panel of judges finding Kavala not guilty and setting him free.

-Prosecutors also ordered Kavala to be kept in jail while he is investigated in a separate case.
-The 65-year-old is being probed for an attempted overthrow of the Turkish constitutional order through alleged ties to Turkey's 2016 coup attempt.
+Prosecutors also ordered Kavala to be kept in jail while he is investigated in the separate case.
+The 65-year-old is being probed for an attempted overthrow of the Turkish constitutional order through alleged connections to the July 2016 coup attempt against President Recep Tayyip Erdogan's government.

+The Turkish government blames US-based cleric Fethullah Gulen and his FETO movement for the uprising.
+Ankara considers FETO a terrorist organization and has arrested thousands of people with alleged ties to both it and Gulen, who was also a former ally of Erdogan.

+Years after the failed coup by a faction in the military, Turkish authorities continue to target people with suspected connections to Gulen.

-More than a hundred supporters who had been anxiously awaiting for Kavala to walk free from prison were left shocked by the latest news.
+More than 100 supporters who had been anxiously awaiting Kavala to walk free from prison were left shocked by the latest news.

-Earlier Tuesday, eight other activists had also been acquitted by a panel of judges after they were accused of organizing the anti-government protests in 2013.
+Earlier Tuesday, eight other activists had also been acquitted after they had been charged with organizing the anti-government protests in 2013.

 It is not the first time prosecutors in Turkey have overturned court decisions.
 Similar detention orders have also happened in the case of jailed writers.